Research Experience for Undergraduates (REU)

 Students will participate in scientific discussions, laboratory tours, boredom-busting ‘unseminars’, social mixers, team-building activities, and a research symposium.
 Storytelling practice, through print and digital media, will help students gain confidence and enhance their public speaking skills.
 Professional development workshops will help prepare students for both graduate school and industry.
 Our extensive partnerships with nine companies will also help students expand their network of contacts and learn about career opportunities.

-The application consists of general background information, a few short answer questions about your interest in research and this program, a personal essay, and letter of recommendation.
+The application consists of general information, short-answer questions, a personal essay, a resume, and a letter of recommendation.

-Before you get started, consider the following documents you will need to complete your application:
+Before you get started, consider the following items you will need to complete when filling your application form:

 Selection will be based on a variety of factors including current academic standing, letter of recommendation, short answer questions, and a personal essay.
 The essay and short answer questions are very important.
 Use them to demonstrate how the program will benefit your education and future career.